The Architecture of Rings and Fields

 Let \(D\) be a finite integral domain with unity \(1\).
 To show that \(D\) is a field, we must show that every nonzero element \(a \in D\) has a multiplicative inverse (i.e., unit).

-If \(a = 1\), it is its own inverse, so we assume that \(a \neq 1\).
+If \(a = 1\), it is its own inverse, so we may henceforth assume \(a \neq 1\).
+(This assumption will be used below to rule out a degenerate case.)

-Consider the sequence of powers of \(a \in D\): \[ a, a^2, a^3, a^4, \dots \] since \(D\) is a finite set, the sequence cannot continue to produce new values forever.
+Consider the sequence of powers of \(a \in D\): \[ a, a^2, a^3, a^4, \dots \] Since \(D\) is finite, the Pigeonhole Principle implies that the sequence \(a, a^2, a^3, \dots\) cannot consist of distinct elements indefinitely.

 Thus, there must be two positive integers \(i\) and \(j\) such that: \[ i > j \text{ and } a^i = a^j. \]